-Sherry couldn't stop thinking about her last team meeting as she walked down the hall towards her office.
-Slamming her office door behind her, she let out an exasperated scream and looked for something the punch!
-Her team was driving her absolutely crazy and she channeled Scarlett O'Hara as she proclaimed, "I will never run a meeting like that again!"
-Her problem in a nutshell boiled down to four really difficult personalities that continually recurred on her team.
-These personalities were indeed a cancer not just infecting the team and its results but also spreading throughout the group and infecting the other team members as well.
-Sherry needs an antidote, and she needs it now!
+As Sherry walked down the hall toward her office, she couldn't stop thinking about her last team meeting.
+Slamming the office door behind her, she let out an exasperated scream and looked for something to punch.
+Her team was driving her crazy.
+She channeled Scarlett O'Hara as she proclaimed, "I will never run a meeting like that again!"
+Her problem boiled down to four difficult personalities that recurred on her team.
+These personalities were a cancer, not just infecting the team and its results, but spreading throughout the group and infecting the other team members as well.
+Sherry needs an antidote, and she needs it now.

-Every team relies on its team members to follow up on tasks as assigned.
-When action items aren't resolved in a timely manner, the team often ends up in a black hole of meeting déjá vu where the same unresolved issues seem to come up over and over again (never getting permanent resolution).
+Every team relies on its members to follow up on tasks as assigned.
+When action items aren't resolved in a timely manner, the team ends up in a black hole of meeting déjá vu, where the same unresolved issues are repeatedly brought up, never getting a permanent resolution.

-Too many meeting leaders struggle with team members who don't follow up on action items thereby slowing down the progress of the overall team.
+Meeting leaders struggle with team members who don't follow up on action items, thereby slowing down the progress of the team.
 Worse yet, this negative behavior can undermine the credibility of the meeting leader and spread throughout the rest of the team.
-Before this happens to you, try a few of these techniques...
+Before this happens to you, try a few of these techniques:

-- Document all action items on a flip chart or whiteboard so that they are visible to everyone
+- Document action items on a flipchart or whiteboard so they are visible to everyone.

-- If you're conducting a virtual meeting, you can use a virtual whiteboard to document actions (if not available, be sure to repeat them verbally for the scribe)
+- If you're conducting a virtual meeting, use a virtual whiteboard to document actions (if not available, be sure to repeat them verbally for the scribe).

-- Ask the owner to suggest a due date (don't just assign one)
+- Ask the owner to suggest a due date (don't assign one).

-- If the action item owner arrives unprepared, ask them to still provide a read out to the team (don't let them just privately provide you an excuse before the meeting)
+- If the action-item owner arrives unprepared, ask them to provide a read-out to the team (don't let them privately provide you an excuse before the meeting).

-- Verbally review all action items at the end of the meeting
+- Verbally review action-items at the end of the meeting.

-- Include all action items in the meeting notes and ensure they are also pasted into the body of the meeting notes email
+- Include all action-items in the meeting notes, and ensure they are pasted into the body of the meeting-notes email.